kubernetes/kops/docs/terraform.md

 ### Using terraform

-To use terraform, you simple run update with `--target=terraform` (but see below for a workaround for a bug if you are using a terraform version before 0.7)
+To use terraform, you simply run update with `--target=terraform` (but see below for a workaround for a bug if you are using a terraform version before 0.7)

 For example, a complete setup might be: